It’s easy to confuse air barriers and vapor barriers when trying to do your research on making your home comfortable and healthy.

 There is a lot of confusion at times between the vapor barrier and the air barrier.

 Basically, one stops the movement of moisture and the other stops the movement of air.
 There are times that the use of the vapor barrier and air barrier together makes the most sense to get the best results.

-All areas of your home should have a vapor barrier, just like it should have insulation.
+All areas of your home should have a vapor barrier, just like they should have insulation.
 If you want to create an air barrier as well, then foam insulation is the best bet.
 This is because your vapor barrier will stop the moisture from getting into your home but does nothing to stop air.
 That’s where the insulation comes in.

 Because 98 percent of water vapor movement is through the air, it’s important to air seal your home.
 This will also help you control the temperature in your house, as well as the moisture content.

 The Department of Energy states that effective moisture control in the basement, ceiling, crawl space, floors, slab-on-grade foundations, and walls must also include air sealing gaps throughout the structure.

 Now that you understand how a vapor barrier works, you may want to learn even more about how air barriers work.

 If you want to read more about air barriers and how they benefit your home, check out the Learning Center on our website.

 About Amanda Ringler

 Amanda previously has worked as a breaking news and crime reporter, TV news producer, and editor in Flint and Detroit.
 Throughout her career as a journalist, she has won several awards from The Society of Professional Journalists - Detroit Chapter and the Michigan Press Association.
 As part of the RetroFoam of Michigan family, Amanda uses her experience as a journalist to write content that will help educate homeowners on the benefits of foam insulation.
 When Amanda isn’t writing, she’s spending time with her husband and rescued huskies.
 She also loves knitting, making art, cooking, and hosting dinner and a movie night for friends and family.